Topics Map > Software Guides > Google Meet

 - When using Meet during class, repeat/rephrase students' questions to ensure remote participants can hear them.

-- Remote participants that are causing distracting noise can be muted.
+- Remote participants that are creating unwanted noise can be muted.
 To mute a participant, click the People button to the bottom-right, select their name from the list, and click the microphone icon.

-- If microphone or other audio problems occur, the text chat feature can be used to communicate.
+- If audio problems occur, the text chat feature can be used to communicate.